If you’re interested in buying a new house, it’s important to get not only the property inspected but more specifically, the home plumbing.

 - Sump pump and discharge pump

 One of the crucial parts of a plumbing inspection is the sewer camera inspection.
-During this part of the process, the plumber will snake into the sewer lines and look for tree roots.
+During this part of the process, the plumber snakes into the sewer lines and look for tree roots.
 The good news is, by learning about the roots, there are steps to take to prevent the roots from growing too far into your lines.

 Get a Plumbing Inspection for Prevention

 Much like you go to a dentist to prevent cavities in your teeth, get a plumbing inspection to prevent leaks and clogged toilets.
 Because calling an emergency plumber is costly, getting an inspection may save you thousands of dollars.
+Hiring a plumbing inspector before buying a house also gives you peace of mind knowing that you’re spending money for an investment that is actually worth it.

 So, before that emergency arises, contact the plumbers at LeadingEdge Plumbing.
 They have the experience and skills necessary to identify issues before they cause damage.